Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 7. Cutting the Parts ............................ (done by the metal cutter in 2D)

-8. Building the Boat .......................... (done by the boat builder in 3D)In no particular order, these 'design steps' are outlined below along with the specific reasons for choosing to initiate the model design in a 3D NURBS surface environment.
+8. Building the Boat .......................... (done by the boat builder in 3D)These 'design steps' are outlined below along with the specific reasons for choosing to initiate the model design in a Free Form 3D NURBS Surface modeling environment.

 AN APPROPRIATE LEVEL OF COMPLEXITY